List of Brooklyn Nine-Nine characters: Norm Scully

 Joel McKinnon Miller portrays Norman "Norm" Scully (season 2–present; recurring season 1), a middle-aged, lazy detective who has been best friends and partners with Hitchcock for over 30 years.
 Scully shows talent as an operatic tenor and French speaker, has an understanding of Morse code and can "make great coffee", according to Jeffords.
 He also displays an uncanny ability to reassemble shredded documents in one episode.
 Scully routinely discloses disgusting medical issues like the entire bottom of his foot being a wart or having various strains of fungi.
-He claims to constantly have medical emergencies, and despite having a pacemaker fitted, he frequently suffers from heart attacks.
+He claims to constantly have medical emergencies, and despite having a pacemaker fitted, he frequently has heart attacks.
 He often embarrasses himself either unintentionally or willingly and admits to being indifferent to the judgment of others (most frequently, the fellow members of his squad.)
 In the early seasons, Scully is married and has a dog.
 The team is unsure which one of them is called Kelly, though it is later revealed in season seven that both of them had this name.
 After his wife left him, he began dating a woman named Cindy Shatz, who is very similar to him in her attire and personality.
 He has a twin brother named Earl, also portrayed by Miller.
 Like Hitchcock, Scully began his NYPD career as a strapping powerhouse detective before devolving into chicken wing-fueled sloth and gluttony, but both men are actually competent even in their decrepitude: at one point when they've cracked one of Boyle's cases, he's shocked when they tell him they would rather be ignored and sidelined than spotlighted, and Rosa and Amy go from being angered when they appear to screw up a case to being genuinely impressed when Scully tells them they deleted a witness' information because she was an illegal immigrant and would have been arrested and deported by ICE (Scully accepts a "punishment" of a one-week paid suspension, as does his partner).